 Freeman School and Newcomb-Tulane College Students who have earned a distinguished record in all of their subjects throughout the semester may be recognized on the Dean's List of the Freeman School.
 The Freeman School Dean's List and the Newcomb-Tulane Dean's List are prepared after each semester and recognize superior academic achievement for the semester.
 A 3.500 semester grade-point average is required of first-year students and sophomores and a 3.667 semester GPA is required of juniors and seniors.
 To qualify for the Dean's List, a student must have been enrolled in 14 credits of letter-graded work, excluding courses taken on a satisfactory/unsatisfactory basis.
 Students enrolled in a study abroad program are not eligible for that semester's Dean's List.

 Beta Alpha Psi

-This honorary national accounting fraternity seeks to promote continuous self-improvement, to foster high moral and ethical standards, to encourage and recognize scholastic and professional excellence, to cultivate a sense of responsibility and service, to promote the collegiate study of accounting, and to provide an opportunity for association between members and practicing accountants.
-Membership, by invitation only, is based on scholarship and professional attributes.
+The Beta Nu Chapter of Beta Alpha Psi, the national accounting honorary fraternity, was founded at Tulane in 1961.
+Its purpose is to foster the highest standards of personal, ethical, and professional conduct, to encourage and recognize scholastic and professional excellence, to cultivate a sense of responsibility and service, to promote the collegiate study of accounting, and to provide an opportunity for association between members and practicing accountants.
+Membership, by invitation only, is based on the highest scholarship and leadership achievement.